shashankshukla96/neo4j-geography/readme.md

 # Travel India with Neo4j

 One day I was in call with my friend and we were discussing how many states do we have to cross if we have to travel from Kanpur to Pune.
 For that I went to google maps and found the result.
 Then I thought, how google maps works in the backend and shows us this result.
-So I tried to use Graphs in Neo4j to create a simple application for it.
+So I tried to use Graphs in Neo4j to see how we can create a simple navigation system.

 ## The Graph